Universality of Top Rank Statistics for Brownian Reshuffling: Basic definitions and formulation of the problem

 The average overlap ratio is related to the probability of reshuffling $P(j;t_1|k;t_2)$:

-The sum on the right-hand side includes only transitions between $j,k \le n$ which correspond to transitions between one of $n$ leaders at $t_1$ and one of $n$-leaders at $t_2$.
+The sum on the right-hand side includes only transitions between $j,k \le n$ that correspond to transitions between one of the $n$ leaders at $t_1$ and one of the $n$ leaders at $t_2$.
 The meaning of the average overlap is the probability that an element present in the top-$n$ list at time $t_1$ will be present in the top-$n$ list at time $t_2$.
 In particular, $\langle \Omega_1(t_1,t_2) \rangle$ is the probability that the leader at time $t_1$ will be the leader at time $t_2$.

-In what follows, we are mainly interested in stationary systems being in a stationary state.
+In what follows, we are mainly interested in systems that are in a stationary state.
 As a prototype example, we consider the diffusion of a gas of $N$ particles in one dimension in a suitable potential $V(x)$.
 The particles are ordered with respect to their positions $x_i$ on the real axis.
 For a stationary system, the probability of reshuffling becomes a function of the time difference

 and so does the average overlap ratio

 We are mainly interested in the diffusion in the presence of an asymptotically constant negative drift for large for $x\rightarrow +\infty$